-1. Place the silver cans of malt in a pan or bowl of hot water (50-60°C) for about 10-15 mins.
+- 1. Place the silver pouches of malt in a pan or bowl of hot water (50-60°C) for about 10-15 mins.
 This will help to soften the malt and make it easier to pour into the bucket.
-This can be done while you are waiting for the equipment to be sterilised.

-2. Open the cans and pour the malt into the clean bucket being careful when handling this as it will be hot.
+This can be done while you are waiting for the equipment to be sterilised. - 2.
+Open the pouches and pour the malt into the clean bucket being careful when handling this as it will be hot.
 We suggest you hold the can with a clean towel.
 When almost empty, add more hot water (be careful) to the can to make sure there is no malt left and add this to the bucket.
-Now add the kilo of Sugar to the Nevada and Goose.
-You should only be left with the priming sugar and the hops.

-3. Add a further 5 litres of warm water and mix well then top up the bucket to 23 litres (5 gallons) with a mixture of hot and cold so the start temperature of the liquid is between 25°C and stir well.
+You should only be left with the yeast, priming sugar, hops and the mesh bag. - 3.
+Add a further 5 litres of warm water and mix well then top up the bucket to 23 litres (5 gallons) with a mixture of hot and cold so the start temperature of the liquid is between 20 and 25°C and stir well.
 Now take a hydrometer reading.
 Stir again and take another hydrometer reading.
 This should be the same as the first one you have just taken.
 If it's higher repeat this process until you have two readings the same.
 This reading will be needed later so make a note of this figure.